Field Soil Description & Classification Course

 - Instructor: Wayne A. Blashill, PAg

-- Just 2 spots left!
+- Just 1 spot left!
 We'll be taking a wait list and potentially open up an additional course in July or Aug

 The emphasis of this course is to record accurate soil description data for subsequent soil classification in the field and verify with other groups.
 Techniques will be demonstrated to improve the quality of field determinations for soil texture, soil colour and % coarse fragment content.
 Soil remediation factors will be discussed in the field relating to agriculture, forestry, mining and oil & gas.